List of The Godfather characters: Amerigo Bonasera

 Amerigo Bonasera is an undertaker who uses his connection to the Corleone family to get justice, denied to him by the American legal system.
-Bonasera appears in his novel The Godfather, as well as Francis Ford Coppola's 1972 film adaptation.
+Bonasera appears in the novel The Godfather, as well as Francis Ford Coppola's 1972 film adaptation.
 He is a side character who plays an important role in revealing the merciful side of main character Vito Corleone.
 The novel opens with the words: "Amerigo Bonasera sat at New York Criminal Court..."
 The film also starts with his line, "I believe in America.
 America has made my fortune."

 Bonasera is a proud Italian-American who tends to keep away from the Corleone family, knowing they are involved with the Mafia, though Don Corleone's wife is a godmother to Bonasera's daughter.
 His daughter is brutally beaten by her boyfriend and his friend who attempt to sexually assault her.
 The men escape any serious penalty because they are from wealthy, politically connected families.

 Desperate, Bonasera decides to go to Don Corleone on the day of his daughter's wedding to ask him to kill the young men; according to tradition, a Sicilian never refuses a favor on the day of his daughter's wedding.
 His proposition angers Don Corleone, who reprimands him for asking for a favor without showing the proper respect, and for seeking the attackers' deaths when his daughter was alive and would recover.
 Nevertheless, Vito agrees to grant a favor in return for Bonasera's "friendship" and the respectful address of "Godfather".
 Vito Corleone also gently reprimands Bonasera for attempting to seek justice through the courts instead of coming to him first.